michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

 |______ PET
 |_________ pet_analysis.ipynb # Analyze the PET
 ```
-For example, the PET data analysis code can be found in `/data_analysis/analysis_and_figures/PET/pet_analysis.ipynb`, including the following major procedures:
+For example, the PET data analysis code can be found in `/data_analysis/analysis_and_figures/PET/pet_analysis.ipynb`, including the following major steps:

 * Load the processed experiment data from `/data_analysis/processed_data`
 * Plot the PET histogram of D2RL experiments and NDE experiments, and then save the figures to `/data_analysis/analysis_and_figures/PET`.